xiaoqiangkx/cpp_primer/README.md

 Write down notes about C++ Primer book.

-> If you know about compiler, you will know what happen to C++.
+> Consider yourseflf as a compiler for static language and find what C++ is used for, you will know what happen to C++.

 Contents
 ========